In this packed digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual

 Content writers are a crucial part of Ahrefs’ phenomenal success.
 Here’s how their writing team produces superduper content.

 Ahrefs has an in-house team of content writers.
 An important part of their content creation strategy workflow is peer review.

 Every piece of content they publish gets reviewed by fellow team members.

-From the topic choice to outline and examples, other team members have a say.
+From the topic choice to the outline and examples, other team members have a say.
 They critique the piece and make suggestions for improvement.
 Therefore, the finished product becomes well-rounded and sparkles more.